TheArtilect/euler/README.md

-Relearning python by revisitng Project Euler problems
+Revisitng Project Euler problems in Python, Javascript, and Ruby(eventually).